kiv06041992/test_tasks/README.md

 # test_tasks
-There are test tasks from my interviews
+There are test tasks from my interviews.
 Than later is better)